-In the literature mapping exercise, we reviewed peer-reviewed journal articles.
+In the literature-mapping exercise, we reviewed peerreviewed journal articles.
 We searched the databases of Science Direct, Web of Knowledge, JSTOR, Taylor and Francis Online, ProQuest, Academia.edu, Project MUSE, and Dimensions.
-We limited

-- 600 our search to the period 2000-2018, as in previous reviews on related topics art-based research has been found to be limited before 2000 (Coemans and Hannes, 2017; Galafassi et al., 2018).
-When searching these databases we used a combination of keywords describing different sectors, different art and creative forms, specific regions in the Global South, and words like 'participatory', 'indigenous', 'community'.
+We limited our search to the period 2000-2018, as in previous reviews on related topics, art-based research has been found to be limited before 2000 (Coemans and Hannes, 2017; Galafassi et al., 2018).
+When searching these databases, we used a combination of keywords describing different sectors, different art and creative forms, specific regions in the Global South, and words like "participatory", "indigenous", and "community".
 The search process was iterative, with search terms adapted when they did not yield the expected results.
-Like Coemans and Hannes (2017), we found that searching by specific art type works better than - 605 using 'art' in general.
-This yielded many papers on the 'state of the art' in certain research field.
-The same holds for geographic area: most researchers do not use the keyword 'Global South' in their titles or keywords, but rather mention the specified region or country/countries.
-We focused our search on Low- and Middle-Income Countries and on vulnerable groups within High-Income Countries (indigenous groups, refugees / asylum seekers, children / young people).
-We limited the search to papers in which art was used as research process and art was developed as product from the research.
-Articles on art therapy and - 610 projects using art therapeutically were excluded.
+Like Coemans and Hannes (2017), we found that searching by specific art type works better than using "art" in general.
+This yielded many papers on the "state of the art" in a certain research field.
+The same holds for geographic area; most researchers do not use the keywords "Global South" in their titles or keywords but rather mention the specified region, country, or countries.
+We focused our search on low- and middle-income countries and on vulnerable groups within high-income countries (indigenous groups, refugees or asylum seekers, and children or young people).
+We limited the search to papers in which art was used as research process and where art was developed as a product from the research.
+Articles on art therapy and projects using art therapeutically were excluded.
 This required a manual and iterative search process of removing duplicates and irrelevant articles by screening titles and reading abstracts.
-We then further explored the articles using a descriptive coding scheme to filter out information (aim, art form, degree of co-creation).
+We then further explored the articles using a descriptive coding scheme to filter out information (aim, art form, and degree of co-creation).
 This coding scheme was designed based on the first few papers and then refined during the analysis.
-For art form, a range of detailed categories were used that were later merged into the main categories: photography, music & song, visual art, drama, storytelling, video & film, dance, craft, poetry, new media, - 615 and body modification.
-For degree of co-creation, we used a qualitative distinction between low, medium and high co-creation.
-Data were extracted from the abstract and rest of the paper if needed.
+For art form, a range of detailed categories were used that were later merged into the main categories, namely photography, music and song, visual art, drama, storytelling, video and film, dance, craft, poetry, new media, and body modification.
+For the degree of co-creation, we used a qualitative distinction between low, medium, and high co-creation.
+Data were extracted from the abstracts and the rest of the paper if needed.
 The papers on the topics of drought and flooding were classified into a matrix based on the following categories: goal, doer, audience.
 Finally, the papers were summarised to easily extract information.